adcin/IT-Notes/misc/android.md

 ## Multiple Devices

 If more then one device is connected you can use the -s option with the adb commands to specify the serial number.

-Example
+Example:

 ```shell
 adb -s 192.168.0.137:5555 shell input keyevent 4